wpdiaries/wordpress-xdebug/README.md

 Wordpress with XDebug for Docker
 ================================

-**It is intended for Development environment only.
-Please do not use this in Production environment.
-Please you the [official Docker Wordpress image](https://hub.docker.com/_/wordpress) at Production instead.**
+**It is intended for development environment only.
+Please do not use this in production environment.
+Please you the [official Docker Wordpress image](https://hub.docker.com/_/wordpress) at production instead.**

 XDebug has been added to the official Wordpress Docker image here.
 The tag of the image corresponds to the tag of the official Wordpress image.

-E.g. `wpdiaries/wordpress-xdebug:5.5.1-php7.4-apache` means that the image has been created based on the image `wordpress:5.5.1-php7.4-apache`.
+E.g. `wpdiaries/wordpress-xdebug:5.6-php8.0-apache` means that the image has been created based on the image `wordpress:5.6-php8.0-apache`.

-But if you do not want to use the precompiled image but wish to build the image yourself, you can clone this Git repository with the command:
+But if you do not want to use the precompiled image, but wish to build the image yourself, you can clone this Git repository with the command:

 ```
 git clone https://github.com/wpdiaries/wordpress-xdebug.git xdebug